bitnami/charts/bitnami/nginx/README.md

 $ helm install --name my-release bitnami/nginx
 ```

-The command deploys NGINX on the Kubernetes cluster in the default configuration.
+The command deploys NGINX Open Source on the Kubernetes cluster in the default configuration.

 > **Tip**: List all releases using `helm list`